zlog-in/btc-vs-gold/README.md

 4. Click "Deploy"

 That's it!
-No environment variables or API keys needed.
+No environment variables or configuration needed.

 Your site will be live in seconds with:
 - Automatic HTTPS
 - Global CDN
 - Automatic redeployment on git push
-- Zero configuration required
+- **Manual refresh button** - click 🆚 to get fresh data anytime

+### How Data Refresh Works

+The project features a manual refresh button for on-demand data updates:

+- **Refresh button**: Click the 🆚 icon in the header
+- **What it does**: Fetches fresh Bitcoin and Gold data from the APIs
+- **Visual feedback**: Shows ⏳ while loading, then returns to 🆚
+- **Instant updates**: All market data refreshes immediately
+- **Cost**: Free on Vercel - no limits on refresh requests

 ### Deploy to GitHub Pages